nestjs/docs.nestjs.com/content/graphql/quick-start.md

 $ npm i --save @nestjs/graphql graphql-tools graphql
 ```

-And depending on what you use (Express or Fastify), you need to install `apollo-server-express` or `apollo-server-fastify`.
+Depending on what underlying platform you use (Express or Fastify), you must also install either `apollo-server-express` or `apollo-server-fastify`.

 #### Overview